Bank of Upper Canada: Bank officers of the Family Compact

-The directorate of the bank was dominated by government officers.
-Forty-four men served as bank directors during the 1830s, eleven of them being executive councillors, fifteen of them were legislative councillors, and thirteen were magistrates in Toronto.

 The "Pretended Bank" (at Kingston) and the Commercial Bank of the Midland District

 The Bank of Upper Canada at York (Toronto) had obtained its charter at the expense of the larger, more economically developed town of Kingston.
 Deprived of their charter, they established an unchartered bank in 1818 supported with American capital.
 The government refused to accept its notes given its American ties, and it went bankrupt in 1822.
 After its failure, the Bank of Upper Canada used all of its influence to prevent any other bank from being chartered in the province.
 The monopoly was crucial to keeping its notes in circulation and boosting its profits.
 It succeeded only until 1832, when the Commercial Bank of the Midland District was chartered finally giving Kingston the bank it desired.

 Banknotes

 Paper currency was a banking innovation in the era.
 It had been experimented with to fund the American Revolutionary War but had devalued badly, leading to general distrust of banknotes.
 Banknotes then were not legal tender, issued by a state bank.
 They were, rather, similar to cheques written by the bank promising to pay the bearer with "real" (usually metallic) money, or specie, if they returned the cheque to the bank.
 Any bank that could not redeem its banknotes with specie was forced to close for good.

 The Bank of Upper Canada was able to lend out many more banknotes than it had the cash to redeem because Upper Canada was a specie-poor province, and the notes would pass from hand to hand to enable trade without ever being returned to the bank.
 On average, the bank lent out more than three times more banknotes than it could redeem; it made 6% interest on each note that it loaned out.

 The bank's manager, Thomas Ridout, estimated that in the first three years of its operation, the bank's notes comprised between 74 and 77% of the province's money supply.
 Between 1823 and 1837, its profit on paid in capital ranged between 3.6% (1823) and 16.5% (1832) at a time when the maximum legal interest rate was 6%.

 The Bank of Upper Canada suspended payments from March 5, 1838 to November 1, 1839 during the financial panic of that year.
 It was bankrupt, but a special act of legislature allowed it to continue operating without having to repay its loans with specie.
 The bank was a small operation, which, like many other early Canadian banks, collapsed in 1866.